 2: Automatic subtitling

-Video captions gives content a serious engagement boost on social media, but manual transcription can suck time out of your day.
+AI-powered video captions give content a serious engagement boost on social media, but manual video transcription can suck time out of your day.
 To speed up the subtitles process, publishers can leverage machine-learning technology to generate captions automatically.
 New algorithms powered by Google can convert the audio track of a video into text.

-To access this magical tool, open Kapwing's free Subtitle Maker and upload the video that you want to add subtitles to.
+To access this magical tool, open Kapwing's online subtitle generator and upload the video that you want to add subtitles to.
 Then, click the green "Auto-Generate" button and choose your language to get a pre-filled set of subtitles.
 The auto transcription is only about 90% accurate, but you can clean up the typos and edit the timings manually to make sure the subtitles look perfect before embedding them in your video.

 Auto-generating subtitles for a video speeds up the post-production process significantly.
 Instead of transcribing the dialogue from scratch, caption makers only need to clean up the machine-generated suggestions, add stylistic flare, and publish.
 If you have a Kapwing Pro workspace, you can also download the SRT file to publish the auto-generated subtitles as closed captions.